- It is used to treat heartburn and upset stomach.

 - Muscle spasm.

-- Let melt in water all the way as you have been told before taking your dose.
+- Have your child swallow whole or melt in water as you have been told.

 - It is given as a shot into a vein.